aurovrata/cf7-grid-layout/README.txt

 = Documentation =

-This plugin has a substantial set of FAQs and screenshots that is has a lot of information.
+This plugin has a substantial set of [FAQs](https://wordpress.org/plugins/cf7-grid-layout/#faq) and [screenshots](https://wordpress.org/plugins/cf7-grid-layout/#screenshots) that is has a lot of information.
 Please go through the FAQs and screenshot captions to understand how to use the basic functionality.

 The plugin has a number of hooks (filters and actions) which can be leveraged to further customise your form layouts and fields.
 Please refer to the Helper Metabox available in the form post editor when you create/edit a form.
 The helpers have commented code snippets which you can copy to and paste in your `functions.php` file to further understand how to use them.

-Get in touch in the support forum if you some clarification.

-A video will be made available in the near future to further demonstrate how to use this plugin, so what this space!
+(See [screenshot](https://wordpress.org/plugins/cf7-grid-layout/#screenshots) #21).

 = Support Open-source effort =